In Response to a Competitive Hiring Market, King of Prussia Tech Firm Qlik Innovates Its Talent Acquisition Methods - NewsBreak

 The Hottest Employment Market in Memory

-In response, corporations like Qlik are weaving a bit of creativity and flexibility into their hiring practices.
+In response, corporations like Qlik are weaving a bit of creativity and flexibility into their hiring practices and talent acquisition.

 David Jones, Qlik’s Head of Global Recruitment, shared some thoughts on current hiring practices and how his organization is adjusting.